-The pace calculator is a tool which counts your pace and speed on the basis of the distance you've done and the time you've done it in.
+The pace calculator is a tool that counts your pace and speed on the basis of the distance you've done and the time you've done it in.
 It is particularly useful for people who exercise regularly.
-You can use the running pace calculator not only when you jog but also when you cycle, skate or do any other sport which requires covering some specific distance.
+You can use the running pace calculator not only when you jog but also when you cycle, skate, or do any other sport which requires covering some specific distance.

 All you need to do is type:

-The calculator will also use this information to estimate what your race time and compare it to other runners.
-The race time is an adjusted estimation that takes into account that faster paces cannot be maintained for longer that slower paces.
-The comparisons can be done in terms of pace (in a table) or speed (as a chart) and you can even select your units (using Advanced mode).
+The calculator will also use this information to estimate your race time and compare it to other runners.
+The race time is an adjusted estimation that takes into account that faster paces cannot be maintained for longer than slower paces.
+The comparisons can be made in terms of pace (in a table) or speed (as a chart), and you can even select your units.

 What average running speed is